Contents

 This Module establishes the additional requirements associated with the use of feedstocks as part of carbon dioxide removal Activities.
 This Module is exclusively for use in combination with the relevant CRCF compliant Protocol to ensure that any carbon credits generated in accordance with the given methodology are also compliant with the requirements as laid out in the Isometric Biomass Feedstock Accounting Module.

-For more information and increased guidance on demonstrating compliance with the criteria outlined below, please see the Biomass Feedstock Accounting Module.
+For more information and increased guidance on demonstrating compliance with the criteria outlined below, please see the Isometric Biomass Feedstock Accounting Module.

 Sustainability Criteria